gx9702/UA-TypeRepository/Core/Part14/DataTypes/DataSetReaderTransportDataType/readme.md

 <!-- datatype -->
 ## DataSetReaderTransportDataType
+This Structure DataType is an abstract base type for transport specific DataSetReader parameters.
+The DataSetReaderTransportDataType is formally defined in Table 37.
 <!-- end of description -->
 The fields of the DataSetReaderTransportDataType DataType are defined in the following table: